restify/node-restify/docs/guide.md

     server.use(restify.conditionalRequest());

-Checks for already set `res.header('ETag')` and `res.header('Last-Modified')` to handle conditional requests.
-Depending on the client's headers (If-Match, If-None-Match, If-Modified-Sinde, If-Unmodified-Since) and its entities this handler might result in a 304 (Not Modified) or 412 (Precondition Failed) and skips the handler chain.
+You can use this handler to let clients do nice HTTP semantics with the "match" headers.
+Specifically, with this plugin in place, you would set `res.etag=$yourhashhere`, and then this plugin will do one of:

+- return 304 (Not Modified) [and stop the handler chain]
+- return 412 (Precondition Failed) [and stop the handler chain]
+- Allow the request to go through the handler chain.

+The specific headers this plugin looks at are:

+- `Last-Modified`
+- `If-Match`
+- `If-None-Match`
+- `If-Modified-Since`
+- `If-Unmodified-Since`

+Some example usage:

     server.use(function setETag(req, res, next) {
       res.header('ETag', 'myETag');
       res.header('Last-Modified', new Date());
     });

     server.use(restify.conditionalRequest());

     server.get('/hello/:name', function(req, res, next) {
       res.send('hello ' + req.params.name);
     });